SirusDoma/Genode.Audio/README.md

 `Music` doesn't load all the audio data into memory, instead it streams it on the fly from the source file / data.
 It is typically used to play compressed music that lasts several minutes, and would otherwise take many seconds to load and take hundreds of MB in memory due large amount of decoded samples.

-Constructing `Music` object rather than straightforward than `Sound` object, you don't have to create `SoundBuffer` because `Music` will stream instead load whole samples directly into memory.
+Constructing `Music` object straightforward rather than `Sound` object, you don't have to create `SoundBuffer` because `Music` will stream instead load whole samples directly into memory.

 ```
     // Create a music object